takemil8088/MICB-475-Project-2/README.md

   -  blood glucose
   -  calcium and other mineral things

-  Did the paper look at a sex difference in the literature?
+ #Did the paper look at a sex difference in the literature?
   - Sam said we could look at co-variables like sex or age,
   -  We can stratify based on co-founders

-  Current plan:
+  #Current plan:
   - Look at if there is a gap in stratifying based on co-factor for a day, then pivot if we don't find literature to validate our reasoning to go forward.
   - Additional question, does our dataset look at type 1 or type 2 diabetes.
 Determined it is type 2 diabetes.

-  Next, got feedback on our code:
+  #Next, got feedback on our code:
   - Can it be more efficient ->  .x and .y showed up after left join, however it was fine.
   - can create a for loop to make hypertension
   - our matrix of depresseion vs hypertension has enough samples (even at our low of 18 samples)

- However if we are adding another stratifier then we might have too few samples, so we could lower the number that is our bdi cut off to include mild depression.
+ #However if we are adding another stratifier then we might have too few samples, so we could lower the number that is our bdi cut off to include mild depression.
  However we determined based on size of dataset we can't have a matrix comparison of depresssion vs hypertension vs diabetes.
  If we do stratifying, the way we group ages is important and would maybe affect number of samples between groups, we would maybe need to split sampeles at a single age like 50, depends on literature review.

-Idea: examine different groupings of stratification, so we can also look at both age and then sex.
+#Idea: examine different groupings of stratification, so we can also look at both age and then sex.

-Code: If we want to filter the manifest the same as the metadata, we just left join the manifest.
+#Code: If we want to filter the manifest the same as the metadata, we just left join the manifest.

-SAM: Cite all the tools we use, denoising, any databases, when we are making figures the figure legend at bottom, title at top, qiime processing use checklist.
+#SAM: Cite all the tools we use, denoising, any databases, when we are making figures the figure legend at bottom, title at top, qiime processing use checklist.
 Teaching team wants to see if someone looked at sex difference and found it's important, then we should see if it's important when both are combined, while the paper just looks at if they are important seperately.
 Additional note: estrogen related to female indivduals ability too absorb vitamin D, menopause stops at around specific age, which could be a point to look at and an interesting justification.

 ### Team meeting 5 Oct 28:

 **Meeting Agenda:**

--discuss QIIME processing (show Sam where we're at ith it) -is how we've done the trimming good?
+#discuss QIIME processing (show Sam where we're at ith it)
+  -is how we've done the trimming good?
   -check sampling depth
   -whould we do more filtering to remove rare ASVs?

-discuss the proposal
+#discuss the proposal
   -show Sam where we're at with it
   -how long is it usually?
 Does she have any general feedback fro things groups usually mess up?

 **Meeting Notes**

-Trimming at 150bp- to so all sequences same length, don't have to trim beginning 10bp Filter to remove rare ASVs? yes we should add this step in sampling depth 20000 is good - trouble with seing samples all at once on the rarefaction curve is a bit weird but other teams have had this issue in the past
+#Trimming at 150bp- to so all sequences same length, don't have to trim beginning 10bp
+Filter to remove rare ASVs? yes we should add this step in sampling depth 20000 is good - trouble with seing samples all at once on the rarefaction curve is a bit weird but other teams have had this issue in the past